appbaseio/Docs/content/docs/reactivesearch/ui-builder/how-to/add-pivot-facets.md

 ## Overview

-The How-to guide enumerates steps to add a pivot facet to your Search UI.
-We would be adding a `TreeList` facet to a search app.
+This how-to guide shares the steps to add a pivot facet to your Search UI.
+We would be adding a `TreeList` component to the search UI.

 ### Pre-requisite: Create a Search UI